Definition TO APPLY :

-- Please include with your completed application the following attachments; College Transcripts (unofficial are accepted), a letter of interest that includes motivation to work in Environmental and Public Health field, a resume that includes volunteer and professional experience and professional association activities related to environmental health.
-Answer to the supplemental question (responses need to be between 300 - 800 words).
+- Please include with your completed application the following attachments: College Transcripts (unofficial are accepted), a letter of interest that includes motivation to work in Environmental and Public Health field, a resume that includes volunteer and professional experience and professional association activities related to environmental health.
+In addition please answer the supplemental question (responses need to be between 300 - 800 words).

 - Incomplete applications will be disqualified.